TheStrandTitan/learning-app/README.md

 * Must utilize Docker Desktop for running a container for production mode.

     Current Progress: I have installed docker and believe I have it working correctly.
 The container did not work when I attempted to use auto-generated Docker features but doing a manual Dockerfile and .dockerignore seemed to fix the problem and everything runs as it should.
 There is now two commands which will easily create and deploy a docker container for the project.

+* Allows enviromental variables to be changed at runtime and default values updated during buildtime.

+    Current Progress: Variables are able to be changed by utilizing query string parameters on the URL.
+The default values can also be individually tweaked during the Docker Container build process by modifying the Dockerfile.multistage file at the indicated section.